Programming

 See the Girl: In the Community (formerly GMIC) was created by the Policy Center and piloted from 2013-15 in response to: the few treatment options available, fragmented community response, and lack of continuity of care for girls transitioning from one part of the juvenile justice system to another.

 See the Girl: Open Doors provides support and services to survivors of commercial sexual exploitation between the ages of 10 – 24.
-Our approach is collaborative, survivor-centered, and trauma-informed.
-The Open Doors Program provides comprehensive services in the following areas: 1) personal advocacy/accompaniment, 2) information and referral, 3) emotional support or safety services, 4) criminal/civil justice system assistance and 5) mental health counseling.
+Our approach is survivor informed, collaborative, survivor-centered, and trauma-informed.
+Developed with the understanding that survivors’ needs are complex and meeting them all are critical to the healing journey, the Open Doors Program provides comprehensive services in the following areas: 1) critical community reentry resources (for education, employment, housing etc.), 2) emotional support or safety services, 3) criminal/civil justice system assistance and 4) mental health counseling.

 The 24 hour access line is 904-412-8923

-The Girls Leadership Council is a girl-led, girl-focused group that elevates the voices of girls and young women, especially those who have been or are currently involved with the juvenile justice and/or foster care systems.
+The See the Girl: Leadership Council is a girl-led, girl-focused group that elevates the voices of girls and young women, especially those who have been or are currently involved with the juvenile justice and/or foster care systems.
 Girls are empowered to develop the program guidelines, the mission, and the vision for the council within an organization that celebrates diversity and champions women.

 Expected outcomes for Girls’ Leadership Council members: